 Ghana project creates stars of the future

-14 Ghanese teens spent the last 3 months exploring what they can be using the Cnote designed “I want ToBe” program.
+14 Ghanese teens spent 3 months exploring what they can be using the Cnote designed “I want ToBe” program.
 On the way, they also learned important skills like interviewing, presenting and working together – and they got to know their communities even better through field trips to local hotels, cafe’s and businesses such as the local pharmacy.

 All in all, it was a great success!
 Hear what Ruth, one of the 14 students, has to say about the “I Want To Be” Program: